 Training dates are currently scheduled for weekends in May and June but may change depending on trainee availability and training progress.

 Additional days and opportunities are not guaranteed so please make every effort to attend the days as scheduled.

-Cost of training: $30 per day ($120 non-refundable deposit required prior to the start of training).
-Upon completion of working 10 days in the 2019 season, half the training fee will be refunded.
+Cost of training: $35 per day ($140 non-refundable deposit required prior to the start of training).

-The training fee includes lunch for the first day of training as well as use of all necessary equipment including life jacket, helmet, wetsuit, and paddle.
-Once training is complete, guides are generally expected to purchase a personal lifejacket, paddle, knife, whistle and other personal river gear.
+The training fee includes use of all necessary equipment including life jacket, helmet, wetsuit, and paddle.
+Once training is complete, guides are generally expected to purchase a personal life jacket, paddle, knife, whistle and other personal river gear.
 Discounts are available through Blue Sky for gear and other low cost options are available in Portland.
 Training takes place primarily on the Clackamas River and other rivers in the area.
 Successful trainees who are invited to work with Blue Sky will be guiding the Clackamas River.

 The training course includes both on- and off-river sessions covering topics such as river dynamics, boat rigging, paddling strokes, guiding strategies, river safety, river rescue, knot tying, and customer relations.

 We are currently looking for several self-motivated individuals that enjoy photography, cooking and hanging out with rafters.
 Job duties include packing and cooking lunch (bar-b-que steaks and chicken), shooting digital photos of each rafting trip, driving customers to the put-in at the beginning of the trip and meeting customers at the end of the trip.
 Applicants for this position should be familiar with taking consistent digital pictures and be comfortable cooking for large groups of people as well as have enthusiasm for photo presentation at the end of the trip.
 A clean driving record is a must.